AFib and Caffeine – Should I Avoid Coffee?

 AFib and Caffeine – The Research

-Atrial fibrillation (AFib) is the most widespread cardiac arrhythmia, affecting 25 percent of people during their lifetime.
+Atrial fibrillation (AFib) is the most widespread cardiac arrhythmia, affecting 25% of people during their lifetime.

-AFib happens when the two upper chambers of the heart, called the atria, lose their ability to send electrical impulses to both lower chambers called the ventricles.
-The disruption in this essential conduction process causes an erratic heart rate often accompanied by chest discomfort, shortness the breath, and fatigue.
+AFib happens when the two upper chambers of the heart, called the atria, lose their ability to send electrical impulses to both lower chambers, called the ventricles.
+The disruption in this essential conduction process causes an erratic heart rate, often accompanied by chest discomfort, shortness of breath and fatigue.

 The standard of care for many years has been to counsel people with AFib to stop caffeine consumption immediately.

 However, more than 20 clinical studies about the effects of caffeine on AFib since 2000 lack conclusive evidence demonstrating that caffeine has a detrimental effect on AFib.

 - A 2005 clinical study published in the American Journal of Clinical Nutrition produced data that indicated caffeine is hazardous to people with very high intake levels, and that most individuals with AFib could consume average quantities of caffeine without experiencing adverse signs or symptoms.